ktaranov/sqlserver-kit/Utilities/README.md

 dbForge DevOps Automation for SQL Server is a cutting-edge solution that takes conventional database development and deployment to a whole new level.

+## dbForge Search
+<a id="dbforge-search"></a>
+Download page: [dbForge Search]<br/>
+Release date: 2019-10-10<br/>
+Support Version: ?<br/>
+Author: Devart<br/>
+Free version: Yes<br/>
+Price: No

+Search for SQL Server is a add-in for Microsoft SQL Server Management Studio that allows you to quickly locate SQL objects, data, and text in your databases.

 ## Devart Excel Add-in for SQL Server
 <a id="devart-excel-addin"></a>
 Download page: [Devart Excel Add-in for SQL Server]<br/>